 - 1. The passing grade in courses is 70% and the GPA is 75%. - 2.
 A student is put on probation if the GPA is less than 75%. - 3.
 A student put on probation should sort out the issue in a period not more than two semesters after the affected semester, and summer semesters are not calculated in this period. - 4.
 Consideration of reviewing the final grade for any student on a certain course is allowed based on a written request or a written initiative from the course instructor to be sent to the Dean in a period not exceeding one week after the announcement of results.
 An internal committee should be formed by a resolution from the Head of Department to look into the review (the committee is formed of two members provided that the course instructor is not a member of this committee.
 A third member may be added in case one of the two opinions is required to be weighed).
-The College Dean Concerned notifies the Admission and Registration Dean of the committee's resolution within two weeks of issuance.
+The concerned College Dean notifies the Dean of Admissions and Registration of the committee's resolution within two weeks of issuance.